Computational theory of mind: Criticism

 Objections like Searle's might be called insufficiency objections.
 They claim that computational theories of mind fail because computation is insufficient to account for some capacity of the mind.
 Arguments from qualia, such as Frank Jackson's knowledge argument, can be understood as objections to computational theories of mind in this way—though they take aim at physicalist conceptions of the mind in general, and not computational theories specifically.

-There are also objections which are directly tailored for computational theories of mind.
+Objections have also been put forth that are directly tailored for computational theories of mind.

+Jerry Fodor himself argues that the mind is still a very long way from having been explained by the computational theory of mind.
+The main reason for this shortcoming is that most cognition is abductive and global, hence sensitive to all possibly relevant background beliefs to (dis)confirm a belief.
+This creates, among other problems, the frame problem for the computational theory, because the relevance of a belief is not one of its local, syntactic properties but context-dependent.

-Putnam himself (see in particular Representation and Reality and the first part of Renewing Philosophy) became a prominent critic of computationalism for a variety of reasons, including ones related to Searle's Chinese room arguments, questions of world-word reference relations, and thoughts about the mind-body relationship.
+Putnam himself (see in particular Representation and Reality and the first part of Renewing Philosophy) became a prominent critic of computationalism for a variety of reasons, including ones related to Searle's Chinese room arguments, questions of world-word reference relations, and thoughts about the mind-body problem.
 Regarding functionalism in particular, Putnam has claimed along lines similar to, but more general than Searle's arguments, that the question of whether the human mind can implement computational states is not relevant to the question of the nature of mind, because "every ordinary open system realizes every abstract finite automaton."
 Computationalists have responded by aiming to develop criteria describing what exactly counts as an implementation.

 Roger Penrose has proposed the idea that the human mind does not use a knowably sound calculation procedure to understand and discover mathematical intricacies.
 This would mean that a normal Turing complete computer would not be able to ascertain certain mathematical truths that human minds can.
-G.Hirase reinforced his idea from a slightly different point of view.
+The application of Gödel's theorem by Penrose to demonstrate it, however, was widely criticized, and is considered erroneous.